vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 `parvatī́ya` *mountainous* (AV., beside RV. `parvatyà`).
 In the Brāhmaṇas are found a number of adjectives, some of them from phrases (first words of verses and the like): thus,
-`anyarāṣṭrī́ya, pan̄cavātī́ya, mārjālī́ya, kayāçubhīya, svāduṣkilīya, apohiṣṭhīya`,
+`anyarāṣṭrī́ya, pan̄cavātī́ya, mārjālī́ya, kayāśubhīya, svāduṣkilīya, apohiṣṭhīya`,
 etc.

 b\.
 It was pointed out above (965) that derivative adjectives in `īya`